DevResults/DevResultsTools/InstanceExport/PowerShell/README.md

 In order to use it, you should:

-1. Download the [InstanceExport.ps1](https://raw.githubusercontent.com/DevResults/DevResultsTools/main/InstanceExport/PowerShell/InstanceExport.ps1) PowerShell script available in this repo to your machine (right click the name of the file above and choose "Save link as..." to produce a save dialog box).
+1. Download the [InstanceExport.ps1](https://raw.githubusercontent.com/DevResults/DevResultsTools/main/InstanceExport/PowerShell/InstanceExport.ps1) PowerShell script available in this repo to your machine.
+One way to do this is to right click the link to the file name in the previous sentence and choose "Save link as..." to produce a save dialog box.

 2. Reach out to us at help@devresults.com to request an Instance Export Manifest.